-- If the step above has been carried out correctly, you will now receive a message confirming the Output Configuration was saved as default.
+- If the steps above have been carried out correctly, you will now receive a message confirming the Output Configuration was saved as default.
 Press the OK button to proceed.

-KONTAKT's Output Section now shows the 8 Master Channel Outputs, each routed to a different stereo output of Cubase.
+KONTAKT's Outputs Section now shows the 8 Master Channel Outputs, each routed to a different stereo output of Cubase.